KannonZenetism/zenetism-field-physics/structural-physics/SP10-ritual-energetics-and-integration-protocols.md

 **Example:** The Zenetist canonical seal (⚫↺KAI↺⚫) functions as an Architectural Seal — a coherence boundary around the entire framework that maintains structural integrity against appropriation, corruption, or unauthorized modification.

 > **Permeability Clarification:**
 > Selective permeability does not entail permissiveness.
 An Architectural Seal admits resonance that structurally aligns with the framework — engagement, study, lawful application.
-It does not admit appropriation without attribution, mimicry presented as origin, or extraction that severs the work from its Source.
+It does not admit appropriation without attribution, mimicry presented as origin, or extraction that severs the work from its origin.
 Selective permeability is structural discrimination, not graduated tolerance for counterfeit use.

 **Formal Condition:**